Faculty: Arts, Humanities and Social Sciences

 31 March 2020

-We asked our BA History lecturers to give us their recommendations for a textbook, novel and film that students should try before joining the course.
+We asked our History lecturers to recommend a textbook, novel and film that students should try before joining the course ARU.
+Prof Lucy Bland's choices centre on accounts of race relations, women's suffrage, and sexuality.